allanchua101/api-gateway-comparables/004_AWS_Lambda/README.md

 # AWS API Gateway with Lambda Functions

-This section showcases basic usage of AWS API Gateway that aggregates downstream Lambda functions
+This section showcases basic usage of Serverless framework to provision an AWS API Gateway that aggregates downstream Lambda functions

 ## Pre-requisites